-The grandparents are left with no option than filing a contested application in the Federal Circuit Court for parenting orders.

-This is complex, time consuming and can take up to 18 months to finalise.
+The grandparents are left with no option other than filing a contested application in the Federal Circuit Court for parenting orders.
+This is complex and can take up to 18 months to finalise.
 Given their chaotic lives, these parents can dip in and out of the court process, which causes significant delays.
-This arduous process can take a toll on everyone involved.

-Too many of these grandparents are unable to afford legal help to navigate these complex and traumatising legal processes, so many turn to community legal centres for free legal help.
+Too many of these grandparents are unable to afford legal help to navigate these legal processes, so many turn to community legal centres for free help.

-Unfortunately only half of the people who contact one of Queensland's community legal centres are able to get the help they need.
-The remaining 50% are turned away because community legal centres just don't have the resources to provide help for everyone who qualifies.
+Unfortunately only half of the people who contact one of Oueensland's community legal centres are able to get the help they need.
+The rest are turned away because community legal centres just don't have the resources to help everyone who qualifies.